 Rock Star Sammy Hagar can’t retire at 55, but maybe you can!

 Obviously, retiring younger means that your retirement funds must last longer than someone retiring later in life.
-According to HealthGrove statistics, the average 55-year-old male can expect to live another 25.3 years and female another 28.7 years!
+According to Bankrate statistics, many 55-year-old males can expect to live another 25+ years, and even longer for women!
 That’s a long time to stretch a budget!

 In addition, by retiring earlier, you have lost years of earnings, where you may be tapping into retirement funds.
 And even more importantly, you’ve lost years of savings and growth that can impact your retirement future.
 It’s hard to comprehend this double impact without seeing it charted out in computerized projections over a 40-year time-span.